Dynatrace/dynatrace-api/metric-example/query-by-example.md

 ```
 :filter(and(eq(VisitorType,NEW_VISITOR),ne(VisitType,ROBOT)))
 ```
 We observe that the payload has changed to only contain the result data we are interested in.
 For each application, two data points remain per timeslot, one for `SYNTHETIC`, and one for `REAL_USER`, while the visitor type is constant at `NEW_VISITOR`.
 We actually want the average of synthetic and real, so that we have one data point per application.
 We can easily view them as a combined data point by using a `merge` transformer.
-It takes the names or indexes of dimensions to remove as arguments, merging data points that have become equal when the dimension is removed:
+It takes the names or indexes of dimensions to remove as arguments, merging data points that become equal when the dimensions are removed:
 ```
 :merge(VisitType,VisitorType)
 ```